-Drowsy driving is one of the most dangerous actions a driver can do.
-These drivers are tired; their decision-making abilities falter and they often fail to keep their eyes open.
-When someone falls asleep at the wheel, they put you and countless other drivers in danger.
+When drivers are tired, their decision-making abilities falter and they often fail to keep their eyes open.
+And when someone falls asleep at the wheel, they put you and countless other drivers in danger of car accidents.

 When someone drives while drowsy, they are negligent, which plays a big factor in personal injury claims.
 However, to recover compensation, you must recognize how to prove drowsy driving, so you can successfully get through the complex legal process.